Hes-Siemelink/instacli/instacli-spec/commands/input-output/Prompt.md

 # Command: Prompt

-`Prompt` defines the input parameters of a script.
+`Prompt` asks the user for input with an interactive prompt.

 | Content type | Supported |
 |--------------|-----------|